-Our Reporting to you Required communications What is reported? 前 💊 When and where Related parties Significant matters arising during the audit in connection with the Council's related parties including, when applicable: Non-disclosure by management Inappropriate authorisation and approval of transactions Disagreement over disclosures Non-compliance with laws and regulations Difficulty in identifying the party that ultimately controls the Council Audit Results Report - 25 July 2018 Independence Communication of all significant facts and matters that bear on EY's, and all individuals involved in the audit, objectivity and independence.
+Our Reporting to you Required communications What is reported?
+When and where Related parties Significant matters arising during the audit in connection with the Council's related parties including, when applicable: ► Non-disclosure by management ► Inappropriate authorisation and approval of transactions ► Disagreement over disclosures ► Non-compliance with laws and regulations ► Difficulty in identifying the party that ultimately controls the Council Audit Results Report - 25 July 2018 Independence Communication of all significant facts and matters that bear on EY's, and all individuals involved in the audit, objectivity and independence.
 Communication of key elements of the audit engagement partner's consideration of independence and objectivity such as: The principal threats Safeguards adopted and their effectiveness An overall assessment of threats and safeguards Information about the general policies and process within the firm to maintain objectivity and independence Communications whenever significant judgments are made about threats to objectivity and independence and the appropriateness of safeguards put in place.
-Audit Plan - 31 January 2018 Audit Results Report - 25 July 2018 Consideration of laws and regulations Audit findings regarding non-compliance where the non-compliance is material and believed to be intentional.
-This communication is subject to compliance with legislation on tipping off Enquiry of the Governance, Audit & Performance into possible instances of non-compliance with laws and regulations that may have a material effect on the financial statements and that the Governance, Audit & Performance may be aware of Audit Results Report - 25 July 2018
+Audit Plan - 31 January 2018 Audit Results Report - 25 July 2018 External confirmations Management's refusal for us to request confirmations Inability to obtain relevant and reliable audit evidence from other procedures We are awaiting one outstanding investment confirmation.

-Our Reporting to you Required communications What is reported? 🛗 👽 When and where External confirmations Management's refusal for us to request confirmations Inability to obtain relevant and reliable audit evidence from other procedures We are awaiting one outstanding investment confirmation.
-Internal controls Significant deficiencies in internal controls identified during the audit Audit Results Report - 25 July 2018 Written representations we are requesting from management and/or those charged with governance Written representations we are requesting from management and/or those charged with governance Audit Results Report - 25 July 2018 Material inconsistencies or misstatements of fact identified in other information which management has refused to revise Material inconsistencies or misstatements of fact identified in other information which management has refused to revise Audit Results Report - 25 July 2018 Auditors report Any circumstances identified that affect the form and content of our auditor's report Audit Results Report - 25 July 2018 Fee Reporting Breakdown of fee information when the audit planning report is agreed Breakdown of fee information at the completion of the audit Any non-audit work Audit Plan - 31 January 2018 Audit Results Report - 25 July 2018 Certification work Summary of certification work undertaken Annual Certification report - Due December 2018
+Our Reporting to you Required communications What is reported?
+When and where Consideration of laws and regulations Audit findings regarding non-compliance where the non-compliance is material and believed to be intentional.
+This communication is subject to compliance with legislation on tipping off Enquiry of the Governance, Audit & Performance into possible instances of non-compliance with laws and regulations that may have a material effect on the financial statements and that the Governance, Audit & Performance may be aware of Audit Results Report - 25 July 2018 Internal controls ▶ Significant deficiencies in internal controls identified during the audit Audit Results Report - 25 July 2018 Written representations we are requesting from management and/or those charged with governance ► Written representations we are requesting from management and/or those charged with governance Audit Results Report - 25 July 2018 Material inconsistencies or misstatements of fact identified in other information which management has refused to revise ► Material inconsistencies or misstatements of fact identified in other information which management has refused to revise Audit Results Report - 25 July 2018 Auditors report ► Any circumstances identified that affect the form and content of our auditor's report Audit Results Report - 25 July 2018 Fee Reporting Breakdown of fee information when the audit planning report is agreed Breakdown of fee information at the completion of the audit Any non-audit work Audit Plan - 31 January 2018 Audit Results Report - 25 July 2018 Certification work Summary of certification work undertaken Annual Certification report - Due December 2018